JonLazariniDD/cvs-ho-all-services/1-javascript/README.md

 ## Asynchronous programming

-Javascript is single threaded which means it can only execute one thing at a time.<br>
+Javascript is single threaded which means it can only execute one thing at a time on a single main thread.<br>
 Code will be executed in sequence however the event loop available from the native APIs (such as window object for example) will enable to process events 'concurrently' so that threads are not blocked when the program is executed.
-This is critical to understand this concept as asynchronous events will rely on the above mechanism to manage 'threads' and could lead to race conditions in the program and unpredictable behaviours or hard to trace bugs.
+This is critical to understand this concept as [asynchronous](https://developer.mozilla.org/en-US/docs/Glossary/Asynchronous) events will rely on the above mechanism to manage 'threads' and could lead to race conditions in the program and unpredictable behaviours or hard to trace bugs.
 Promises or async/await are the preferred approach as it makes the code linear and easier to understand.

 ```Js